What does Splicing Fiber Optic cable mean?

 Splicing Fiber Optic cable is the process that joins two or more fibers.

-This can be either permanently or temporarily.
+This can be either permanent or temporary.

-While there are other methods of connecting
+While there are other methods of connecting fibers, splicing fiber cable is largely preferred because of its consistent low-loss results.

 Technicians who are involved in telecommunication fields must learn the technique of fiber splicing to be able to connect different fibers.